 Some etching examples:

-Both etchings and engravings are impacted by the finish and color of the stone you choose.
-Laser etching is best done on black or dark-colored stone, as it offers the best contrast.
+Both etchings and engravings are impacted by the finish and colour of the stone you choose.
+Laser etching is best done on black or dark-coloured stone, as it offers the best contrast.

 Careful combinations of lettering, engravings and even paint can yield brilliant tributes.